 Many people want to own homes next to lakes and rivers.
 You can enjoy several perks living next to a large water body, one of which is watching a breathtaking sunset or sunrise on the patio of your house.
 If you have a boat or kayak, you can launch it right from your property.
 However, living next to a large water body has one main disadvantage: if you live next to a flood zone.
 This means that you will have to deal with seasonal flooding, which can devastate your property and damage your infrastructure.
-More importantly, flooding also can affect the quality of your well and household water.
+More importantly, flooding can affect the quality of your well and household water.
 The question you have to ask yourself after a flood is my well contaminated with floodwater?

 As a result, anyone who comes into contact with flood water may be at serious risk.
 The risk increases when the floodwater mixes with community water systems and private wells.
 Floodwaters are capable of inundating water wells for days or even weeks.
 Sometimes, the water flows with a lot of force which damages or disrupts the structure of the well or the infrastructure of the water supply and directly introduces pollutants into the water intended for consumption.